Students sit on the stairs in front of the Education Building

 The Graduate School’s Academic Policies and Procedures provide essential information regarding general university policies.
 Program authority to set degree policies beyond the minimum required by the Graduate School lies with the degree program faculty.
 Policies set by the academic degree program can be found below.

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-With program approval, students are allowed to count no more than 15 credits of graduate coursework from other institutions.
+With program approval, students are allowed to transfer no more than 15 credits of graduate coursework from other institutions.
 Coursework earned ten or more years prior to admission to an educational specialist degree is not allowed to satisfy requirements.

-No credits from a UW-Madison undergraduate degree are allowed to count toward the degree.
+No undergraduate credits earned at other institutions or for a UW-Madison undergraduate degree are allowed to transfer.

-This program follows the Graduate School's Probation policy.
+Refer to the Graduate School: Probation policy.

 A committee often accomplishes advising for the students in the early stages of their studies.